Are you eligible for Medicare? Try our free tool.

 Report Medicare fraud.

-It’s important to report any suspected Medicare fraud to the Centers for Medicare and Medicaid Services Medicare help line at 800.633.4227.
-When you call, be sure to provide as many details as possible about the situation.
+When you contact one of these entities, be sure to provide as many details as possible about the situation.
 Doing your part to report suspected Medicare fraud can help others avoid future scams.

 We’re here for you!

 By understanding how to avoid Medicare fraud during AEP, you can protect yourself, your finances, and your information.
-If you have questions, give us a call at 877.222.1942 or schedule a call and we’d be happy to help.
+If you have questions, call us at 877.222.1942 or schedule a call, and we’d be happy to help.

 If you’re not a RetireMed client and have questions about AEP, Medicare, or individual health insurance, schedule a call or contact us at 866.529.1181.
 We look forward to talking to you!